DAVID GREENE, HOST:

 LIASSON: The Ryan pick has given a jolt of excitement to the Romney campaign, and it's given the presidential race a chance to be about something bigger than personal attacks.
 The next few weeks will determine whether this unusual move, where the nominee essentially adopts the vision of his number two, was more risk or reward.

 Mara Liasson, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.